rameshr1986/git-search/README.md

 # git-search
 ## Introduction
    This is an app where you can browse through git repositories and view the issues.
 It is written using angular 1.5 with unit test coverage using karma and jasmine.
+Bower, npm are used as package managers and gulp as building tool.

-   **The page is responsive and works in mobiles, tablets and other devices**
+   Bootstrap css framework is used for ui components.